PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 17:05:02
+Last updated: 2024-04-02 17:05:37
-Random Quote: Every problem has a gift for you in its hands. - Richard Bach
+Random Quote: Trust yourself.
+You know more than you think you do. - Benjamin Spock